 Anyway, if you are not willing to pay at least 30$ I would just stick with whatever earphone or smartphone microphone you have.

-Much better USB microphone options are available in 30$ to 100$ range tho.
+Much better USB microphone options are available in the 30$ to 100$ range tho.
 Which is hard to say about XLR microphones.

 Still, to use these microphones you will be spending over 100$ because you will need an interface and you will need an XLR cable.